Talena Atfield: After Kittie

-Atfield was also a member of Fallon Bowman's Amphibious Assault industrial music project.
+Atfield was also a member of Fallon Bowman's Amphibious Assault industrial music project, and made contributions to album District Six and EP On Better Days And Sin-Eating in 2003 and 2006, respectively.

 Atfield served on a judging panel for America's Hot Musician, a reality talent competition for instrumental musicians, alongside Duke Ellington Orchestra alumnus Gregory Charles Royal and National Symphony Orchestra violinist Marissa Regni.
 The show was to air on the Oxygen Network in July 2007.
 An attorney representing the current incarnation of Kittie served American Youth Symphony (producers of America's Hot Musician) a cease-and-desist letter for their use of clips from the band's video "What I Always Wanted" in the opening sequence of the show.

+After retiring from the music industry in 2009, Atfield would go on to receive a doctorate In Anthropology at the University of Toronto, and currently specializes in Indigenous relations and history.
+In a July 2022 interview with Media Relations, it is revealed that she is a member of the Kanien'kehá:ka Nation of the Six Nations of the Grand River, an Indigenous peoples society primarily based in Canada.